Putin revokes Russia’s ratification of nuclear test ban treaty

 The exercise, which involved the test launch of missiles from a land-based silo, a nuclear submarine and a long-range bomber aircraft, was overseen by Putin.

-The US stated earlier this month that it was “disturbed” by Russia’s move to revoke the CTBT ratification.
+The US has said previously that it was “disturbed” by Russia’s move to revoke the CTBT ratification.

 “A move like this by any state party needlessly endangers the global norm against nuclear explosive testing,” the US Department of State said.